Mrian07/Proyeksi/docs/release-notes/7-2-2/README.md

 ## A note on CentOS 7 packages

-If you’re using CentOS 7 and want to upgrade to OpenProject 7.2 or later versions, please also upgrade your package source according to the [Download and Installation](https://www.openproject.org/download-and-installation/) page.
+If you’re using CentOS 7 and want to upgrade to ProyeksiApp 7.2 or later versions, please also upgrade your package source according to the [Download and Installation](https://www.openproject.org/download-and-installation/) page.